The Positive Ageing Strategy Goals

 Under each goal you will find details of key achievements and progress and some questions for you to consider and share your ideas on.

 These are from the 2014 report on the Positive Ageing Strategy.
-Your feedback will help inform the next comprehensive update due to be carried out in 2017.

 More information and references are available by downloading a full copy of the report.

 Goal 1: Income

 Along with health and housing, income is key to the wellbeing of New Zealand’s older people.